 Something is profoundly wrong with suggesting that this theory is not new.
 Clearly we need a better way to evaluate the novelty of scientific claims than asking whether the claims have thematic content that can be linked back to dead authorities via vague statements.

-Here I’m going to use the patent process as an example.
+Here I’m going to use the patent process as a point of reference for evaluating novelty.
 Patenting an invention and proposing a theory are two different things, but I think the comparison is useful.
 The law is often where philosophy meets practice: where abstract principles become the basis for adjudicating concrete issues between disputing parties— with life, liberty and treasure at stake.
 Note that patent law combines credit and novelty: it is about who gets to claim the untapped potential of an invention.

 The theory of novelty underlying patent law hinges on non-obviousness.
 Under US patent law, a successful patent application shows that an invention meets the 4 criteria of eligibility (patentability), newness, usefulness, and non-obviousness.
 Eligibility is mostly about whether the proposed invention is a manufacturing process, rather than something non-patentable.
 I will set aside that criterion as irrelevant for our purposes.
 An invention must have the potential to do something useful.